uviclibraries/nvivo-advanced/act-1-windows.md

 ### D) Applying Case Nodes

 1. Code the interview file according to the new case nodes.
 For example, open the file from the Navigation Pane and highlight the first response by P1.
 Right click and select Code… In the dialogue box that appears, select “Cases” and then the “P1” case.
 Click OK.
 Repeat these steps for all responses for each of the participants.
-2. Quick coding bar  The coding bar at the bottom of the workspace can be a quick way to code text.
+2.  **Quick coding bar:** The coding bar at the bottom of the workspace can be a quick way to code text.
 Select the text in your file you wish to code, then on the quick coding bar, select “In Cases”.
 In “Code At”, type the name of the Case (as you start typing, name of nodes will start to show up), and then click enter on your keyboard.

 ### E) Crosstab query

 1. Cross-tab queries allow you to explore your coding across Cases and Attributes.
 Let’s explore the distribution of theme nodes across our Participants (Cases).
-2. Feelings x Gender: On the top ribbon, under the Explore tab, click the Crosstab icon.
+2.  **Feelings x Gender:** On the top ribbon, under the Explore tab, click the Crosstab icon.
 In the Crosstab Criteria form that appears, enter the following criteria:
     -   Crosstab codes against “Attributes”
-    -   Display the nodes in the list view and drag the all of the nodes under the “Feelings" category into the Codes field.
+    -   Display the nodes in the list view and drag all of the nodes under the “Feelings" category into the Codes field.
     -   Set Classification to “Participant” and Attribute 1 to “Gender”.
     -   Click Run Query.
 3. By default, the crosstab results display the number of cases each node has been attributed two per attribute.